andreasabel/inCode/entry/lenses-products-prisms-sums.md

 respecting [some
 laws](https://www.schoolofhaskell.com/school/to-infinity-and-beyond/pick-of-the-week/a-little-lens-starter-tutorial#the-lens-laws-)
 --- get-put, put-get, and put-put.

-Abstract mathematical laws are great and all, but I'm going to tell you a secret that will render those laws obsolete.
+Abstract mathematical laws are great and all, but I'm going to tell you a secret that gives a nice restatement of those laws.

 At first, you might naively implement lenses like: